 Pursuant to the Articles of Association, Hoist Finance's Board shall be composed of at least three and no more than nine members.
 Members of the Board are appointed by the AGM for a one-year term.
-In accordance with the resolution of the 2019 AGM, the Board is composed of Ingrid Bonde (Chair of the Board), Cecilia Daun Wennborg, Malin Eriksson, Liselotte Hjorth, Marcial Portela, Joakim Rubin, Robert Kraal and Lars Wollung.
-Former Board members Jörgen Olsson and Gunilla Öhman resigned from the Board at the AGM.
+The 2022 AGM appointed Bengt Edholm (Chair of the Board), Camilla Philipson Watz, Christopher Rees, Rickard Westlund, Lars Wollung and Peter Zonabend as Board members.

-At the end of the financial year, the Board had four female and four male members.
-All Board members were independent in relation to the Company's major shareholders (as defined in item 4.4 of the Swedish Corporate Governance Code), the Company and the Executive Management Team in 2019.
+At the end of the financial year, the Board had one female and five male members.
+All Board members were independent in relation to the Company's major shareholders (as defined in item 4.4 of the Swedish Corporate Governance Code), except for Peter Zonabend who is not independent in relation to Arwidsro, the Company's largest shareholder.
+All Board members were independent in relation to the Company and the Executive Management Team in 2022, except for Lars Wollung, CEO of the Company from 15 March until 31 December 2022, and Per Anders Fasth who was CEO until 15 March 2022.
 For further information on the Board members, see the section on the Company's Board of Directors and Executive Management Team on the Company's website, www.hoistfinance.com.

-See Note 7 "Personnel expenses" for details on the remuneration to the Board of Directors.
+See Note 9 "Personnel expenses" for details on the remuneration to the Board of Directors.